-- F. Calculating Tribal Allocation Voting Percentages for Tribal Health Organizations and Inter-Tribal Consortia. - In Alaska: For purposes of determining whether the 95% participation threshold of Litigating Tribes has been met, the full amount of the Tribal Allocation Voting Percentage as listed on Exhibit C shall be used for each litigating Alaska Tribal Health Organization, litigating Alaska inter-tribal consortium, or litigating Alaska Tribe which is participating in the settlement.
+- F. Calculating Tribal Allocation Voting Percentages for Tribal Health Organizations and Inter-Tribal Consortia. - 1.
+In Alaska: For purposes of determining whether the 95% participation threshold of Tribes has been met, the full amount of the Tribal Allocation Voting Percentage as listed on Exhibit C shall be used for each litigating Alaska Tribal Health Organization, litigating Alaska inter-tribal consortium, or litigating Alaska Tribe which is participating in the settlement.
 In the event that a litigating Alaska Tribe which is not listed in Exhibit C, and which is a member of a listed Alaska Tribal Health Organization or Alaska inter-tribal consortium, affirmatively decides not to participate in the settlement, then the Tribal Allocation Voting Percentage, as computed pursuant to the footnote set forth in Exhibit C, of that nonparticipating Alaska Tribe shall be calculated and deducted from the Tribal Allocation Voting Percentage of its Tribal Health Organization or inter-tribal consortium for purposes of determining whether the 95% participation threshold has been met. - 2.
-Outside of Alaska: Litigating Tribal Health Organizations and inter-tribal consortia outside of Alaska have no Tribal Allocation Voting Percentage listed on Exhibit C and accordingly their participation in the settlement shall not count toward the 95% participation threshold.
+Outside of Alaska: Litigating Tribal Health Organizations and inter-tribal consortia outside of Alaska have no Tribal Allocation Voting Percentage listed on Exhibit C and accordingly their participation in the settlement shall not count toward the 95% participation threshold. - G. Deadline for the 95% participation threshold.
+If the 95% participation threshold has not been satisfied within two years of the date of this Agreement, this Agreement will have no further effect and all releases and other commitments or obligations contained herein will be void, provided, however, that Walgreens shall have the unilateral right in its sole discretion to extend that deadline to a date of its choosing and/or to proceed with the Agreement even if the 95% participation threshold has not been satisfied.